laravel/docs/eloquent.md

 <a name="examining-attribute-changes"></a>
 #### Examining Attribute Changes

-Eloquent provides the `isDirty`, `isClean`, and `wasChanged` methods to examine the internal state of your model and determine how its attributes have changed from when they were originally loaded.
+Eloquent provides the `isDirty`, `isClean`, and `wasChanged` methods to examine the internal state of your model and determine how its attributes have changed from when the model was originally retrieved.

-The `isDirty` method determines if any attributes have been changed since the model was loaded.
-You may pass a specific attribute name to determine if a particular attribute is dirty.
-The `isClean` method is the opposite of `isDirty` and also accepts an optional attribute argument:
+The `isDirty` method determines if any of the model's attributes have been changed since the model was retrieved.
+You may pass a specific attribute name to the `isDirty` method to determine if a particular attribute is dirty.
+The `isClean` will determine if an attribute has remained unchanged since the model was retrieved.
+This method also accepts an optional attribute argument:

+    use App\Models\User;

     $user = User::create([
         'first_name' => 'Taylor',